Jeon So-min: Career

 In April 2017, Jeon joined Running Man as a regular cast member.

 In January 2020, Jeon published her first book titled You Can Call Me After a Drink.

 In April 2020, it was announced that Jeon has signed with King Kong by Starship.

 In October 2020, Jeon starred in The Name.

 In May 2022, Jeon renewed her contract with King Kong by Starship.

-On October 23, 2023, King Kong by Starship announced that Jeon will be stepping down from Running Man due to her needing some time to recharge and focus in her acting.
+On October 23, 2023, King Kong by Starship announced that Jeon would be stepping down from Running Man to recharge and focus on her acting.
 Her last recording took place on October 30, 2023.

-On May 8, 2024, King Kong by Starship announced that Jeon's exclusive contract won't be renewed, ending her 4 years collaboration with the agency.

-In July 2024, Jeon signed with new agency Studio Santa Claus Entertainment.
+On May 8, 2024, King Kong by Starship announced that Jeon's exclusive contract wouldn't be renewed, ending her 4 year collaboration with the agency.
+In July 2024, she signed with new agency Studio Santa Claus Entertainment.
+Jeon later joined the management agency Makit Studio.